Utah Administrative Code

 (9) final argument by the party with the burden of proof.

 Testimony presented at a hearing shall be given under oath administered by the presiding officer and under penalty of perjury.

-(1) As used in this section (R151-4-707), electronic testimony includes testimony by telephone or by other audio or video conferencing technology.
+(1) As used in this section (R151-4-707), electronic testimony means testimony by contemporaneous transmission from a different location including by telephone, or by other audio or video conferencing technology.

-(b) Expenses to produce in-person testimony do not constitute an exigent circumstance in a formal proceeding. (c) Electronic testimony generally is permissible in an informal proceeding on the request of a party.
+(3) With appropriate safeguards, electronic testimony is permissible in an informal proceeding on the request of a party.

 Unless otherwise provided by statute or a rule applicable to a specific proceeding, the standard of proof in a proceeding under this rule (R151-4), whether initiated by a notice of agency action or request for agency action, is a preponderance of the evidence.

 (1) the department has the burden of proof in a proceeding initiated by a notice of agency action; and